(A) General provisions.

 (2) Separate payment may be made for the vaccine or toxoid.
 No payment, however, will be made for vaccines that can be obtained at no cost through the federal vaccines for children (VFC) program, which is administered by the Ohio department of health (ODH).

-(3) Limitations based on age or gender apply to certain vaccines.
+(3) Limitations apply to certain vaccines.

 (a) Regardless of the formulation, payment for hepatitis B vaccine (HBV) administered to individuals younger than nineteen years of age may be made only under the VFC program.
 Different procedure codes must be reported on claims to distinguish HBV administered to individuals younger than nineteen from HBV administered to individuals older than eighteen.